miheerdew/cbce/README.md

 # all the indices could be recovered.
 res$comms
 ```
+## Documentation
+More information is aviable on the [software webpage](https://miheerdew.github.io/cbce/reference/index.html).

 ## Acknowledgement

 This project has been funded by NIH R01 HG009125-01 grant.

+## References
+<a id="1">[1]</a>
+Dewaskar, Miheer, John Palowitch, Mark He, Michael I. Love, and Andrew Nobel.
+"Finding Stable Groups of Cross-Correlated Features in Multi-View data." arXiv preprint arXiv:2009.05079 (2020).